lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-2.rst

     Figure 1: Select Rubin HiPS Search from sidebar.

-Click on the sidebar menu (three vertical lines in the upper left hand corner) and click on Rubin HiPS Search (Figure 1).

 **3. Enter Target field.**
 To obtain a image of the center of Data Preview 1, enter coordinates ``53.13,-28.10`` and Field of View of ``1`` (Figure 2).